Uglemat/Malang/README.md

     Tup := {Fst, Snd} := {hello, yoyo}.

 Which is parsed as `Tup := ({Fst, Snd} := {hello, yoyo}).` and thus does exactly what you'd expect.

+The identifiers in a pattern are only bound if the pattern-match is successful.
+So if you evaluate `{Same, Same} := {23, 11}`, then `Same` won't get bound because the pattern-match is unsuccessful.
+This is relevant when you use the REPL, which just reports errors that happens, and when you use `catch`.

 ##Function application